Structure of a Contract

 Enum Types

-Enums can be used to create custom types with a finite set of ‘constant values’ (see in types section).
+Enums can be used to create custom types with a finite set of ‘constant values’ (see Enumsarrow-up-right in types section).